w3f/Grants-Program/docs/office-hours.md

 - need **feedback** before submitting an application or
 - look for help finding other **resources** you might need.

 Applying is as simple as giving us a brief outline of the project or questions you would like to discuss and your availabilities.
+To do so, please fill out the [Office Hours form](https://forms.gle/54xkiqU37WwdN9UR6).
 We will then follow up with an invitation to book a 30-minute call with one of our Ecosystem Development team members.
+Be as specific as possible, so we can help you as efficiently as possible.

 :::tip
 Please note: Office Hours is **not** a chance to _pitch_ your project, especially since the various programs and prizes have different evaluation criteria and decision makers and only a small subset of the Ecosystem Development team will participate in the call.
-To apply, please fill out the [Office Hours form](https://forms.gle/54xkiqU37WwdN9UR6).
-Be as specific as possible, so we can help you as efficiently as possible.

 :::